Bubbles in the “Garden of England”

 Additionally, there is the onsite Swan Restaurant and picnic area for you to enjoy.

-Did someone say gin?
+Did someone say Chapel Down gin?

-As mentioned, a little earlier Chapel Down additionally produce spirits; currently, they have two gins, a vodka and a Lamberhurst Brandy.
+As mentioned a little earlier, Chapel Down additionally produce spirits; currently, they have two gins, a vodka and a Lamberhurst Brandy.

 If you head to the Chapel Down Gin Works & Restaurant, just by the Regent’s Canal in Kings Cross, London you’ll be able to sample the gin and vodka on the Spirits Tasting tour.